Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Pet dogs and cats are permitted in the cabin on flights operated by budget airline French Bee, except for flights to and from Tahiti.
+Pet dogs and cats are permitted in the cabin and hold on flights operated by budget airline French Bee, except for flights to and from Tahiti.
 The airline also flies to San Francisco, Dominican Republic and Reunion Island.

-There is a weight limit of 8kg including carrier, but they also accept larger pet dogs and cats in the hold.
-The fee per pet is €50 or $65, and make sure to mention your pet at the time of booking, as quotas apply.
+There is a weight limit of 8kg for pets in the cabin.
+The carrier should be soft and no larger than 43 x 35 x 20cm.
+The fee per trip is $100 USD.
+Make sure to mention your pet at the time of booking, as quotas apply.

 Read the full Pet Policy.